dreadwrr/Developer-buddy/README.md

    of a powerloss ect.

    Reasoning:
-   1. if you boot with changes cheatcode it wont load the changes.xzm from graphics mode as its not in the module directory.
+   1. if you boot with Changes cheatcode it wont load the changes.xzm in Graphics mode as its not in the regular /modules directory.
-   2. if you use changes cheatcode nothing is changed its simply a backup of your changes.
+   2. if you use Changes cheatcode nothing is changed its simply a backup of your changes.
 Thus if you like the system how it is run save-changesnew and create a backup of it.
    Then if something goes wrong you can simply delete your changes folder and rename changes.bak to changes

    If we can simplify the way of saving which is easy to use it will be more often done and can save you a lot of grief if you lose your data.
 As well as being minimally invasive it doesnt